When They Used What I Told Them Against Me

 The moment I knew something had fundamentally changed was when my brother started doing it too.
+I had been tracking a coordinated pattern of behavior across different parts of my life.
+People treating me differently.
+Business contacts dropping away.
+Family members smiling while keeping real distance.

 The Setup

-After a series of mistakes at work, I resigned.
-The owner asked why.
-I explained what had been happening – the gaslighting, the deliberate sabotage, how it affected my performance.
 I named people.
 I shared specific situations.
 I thought we were having a private conversation between an employee and employer about workplace problems.

 I was wrong.